Home Insurance

 Related: Why your home insurance rate may rise even if you’ve never made a claim

-Inspecting a heritage home
+How does inspecting a heritage home work?

 Because of how complicated heritage homes can be, it’s vital to have a thorough assessment of a heritage property by an inspector who specializes in these types of structures before closing on the home.